 However, it is the company’s views on diversity that makes it an excellent long-term investment.
-As I said in May, I’m not much of a fan of utilities’ investments, but NextEra Energy’s definitely got me very intrigued.
+I’m not much of a fan of utilities investments, but NextEra Energy’s definitely got me very intrigued.

 Brookfield Renewable Partners (NYSE:BEP) announced that it had increased its ownership (with partners) of TerraForm Power (NASDAQ:TERP) from 51% to 65% by purchasing an additional 61 million shares in a private placement.
 The investment will add $80 million annually to Brookfield Renewable’s funds from operations.

 TerraForm Power generates 3,634 megawatts of solar and wind power around the globe with 65% right here in the U.S., another 26% in Europe, and the remainder from facilities in Canada, Chile and Uruguay.

 Brookfield Renewable worldwide has 843 renewable power facilities in North America, Latin America and Europe capable of producing 16,300 megawatts of power annually.

 In North America alone its renewable energy facilities generate enough electricity to power 2 million homes.

 If I could only own one company’s stock, Brookfield Asset Management would be at the top of my list.

 Like Brookfield Renewable, it could be more attractive to U.S. investors to buy TransAlta Corporation (NYSE:TAC) rather than its 64%-owned renewable energy subsidiary TransAlta Renewables (TSE:RNW), which trades on the Toronto Stock Exchange.